bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 25°
-- Mostly Cloudy
+- Overcast
-- 84% humidity
+- 90% humidity
 - 5 mph wind
-- 66% cloud cover
+- 100% cloud cover
 - 61 AQI 🟨
 - About 4.3 inches of snow on the ground